 about the company

 GiveForward is an online tool that makes it extremely easy for people to raise money for a loved one’s medical expenses.
-The website provides individuals with free, customizable fundraising pages where friends and family from across the world can donate online.
-As of August 2010, the company has helped families raise over $2 million for things like chemotherapy, organ transplants, travel expenses and insurance co-pays.
+The website provides individuals with great fundraising ideas and the tools to create them so that friends and family from across the world can donate online.
+As of August 2013, the company has helped families raise over $60 million for things like chemotherapy, organ transplants, travel expenses and insurance co-pays.

 Recent blog posts more posts >